matn7/Google-Platform-Notes/flashcard/Microservices.md

 ![Securing Gateway using Auth](flashcard-img/securing-gateway-using-auth-grant.drawio.png "Securing Gateway using Auth")

 1. Client: Client app trying to invoke '/bank/accounts/api/**' without any authentication on behalf of end user.
-2. Resource Server: Gateway/Resource server replies, "Sorry Buddy, I can only process the requests who provide an access token from Auth server.
+2. Resource Server: Gateway/Resource server replies, "Sorry, I can only process the requests who provide an access token from Auth server.
 Go and get an access token from Auth Server".
 3. Client: Client application asked KeyCloak which is an Auth Server for Access token.
-4. Auth Server: Auth Server laughed and replied, I can't give access token just like that.
-In order to get access token from me, you and your partner in crime (end user) need to register with me and the same needs to be approved by my admin.
+4. Auth Server: Auth Server replied, I can't give access token just like that.
+In order to get access token from me, you and end user, need to register with me and the same needs to be approved by my admin.
 5. Client: Client application asked KeyCloak which is an Auth Server for Access token.
 But this time, it passed Client ID which it received during registration process.
 The KeyCloak shows the login page for the end user.
 6. Client: end user says "Hello Auth Server, please allow the client app to access the secured resources on my behalf.
 Here